a-soong/1701QCA-Assessment1/experiments/experiments.md

 In this experiment, I learnt about the importance of a transistor when adding a motor to a microprocessor like the microbit.
 It allows more current flow to the components.

-This experiment could be the basis of a real world application for fans and turbines.
+This experiment could be the basis of a real world application for fans and turbines that are required at a certain rate of speed.

 ### Experiment name ###